 Where can I purchase your New Low Level C O “Health” Monitor?

 I understand that the average expected “Useful Life” is five years with recommended care and maintenance when installed for residential use as instructed.
 I also understand that you have one model that gives both audible and visual warnings as low as 5PPM if a customer needs that ultra low level of C O protection due to pregnancy or serious medical conditions.

 If you are a Licensed Contractor I need to see your Website or a copy of your current license before I can send you my current wholesale price list.
 E-mail: firstname.lastname@example.org

 If you are a Consumer interested in protecting yourself & your family please E-mail: email@example.com telling me the City & State in which you reside and we will send you full details on ordering by return E-mail.

 I have an older C O Monitor that has started BEEPING ONE BEEP AT A TIME, EVERY SO OFTEN, [NOT THE FOUR CONSECUTIVE BEEPS INDICATING IT HAS SENSED C O IN MY HOME], It will not reset or go silent when I attempt to do either one.
 I believe this is what my Owner’s Instructions calls a “FAULT WARNING”.

-YOU ARE CORRECT, ONE BEEP AT A TIME FROM ANY C O OR SMOKE DETECTOR IS A “FAULT” WARNING.
+YOU ARE CORRECT, ONE BEEP AT A TIME FROM ANY C O DETECTOR IS A “FAULT” WARNING.
 A WARNING THAT C O AT ANY LEVEL HAS BEEN DETECTED WILL RESULT IN A SERIES OF FOUR, [ 4 ], BEEPS AT A TIME IN RAPID SUCCESSION.

 Please see the following: